apache/superset/CONTRIBUTING.md

 ### Implement Features

 Look through the GitHub issues for features.
-Anything tagged with "feature" is open to whoever wants to implement it.
+Anything tagged with "feature" or "starter_task" is open to whoever wants to implement it.

 ### Documentation